jonathank1906/AOOP-Exam/README.md

 ### Locking Collections
 - Standard (generic) collections are not thread-safe for writing or enumeration.
 What this means is if you change a list for example, and you have another thread going through each item in the list (enumeration - for loop) and you change it in a different thread your program will either do something weird or will throw an exception.
-    - This is done on purpose as making a collection thread safe by locking is not for free.
-The disadvance is that is makes it a little slower to compute.
+    - This is done on purpose (why the collections are not thread-safe by default) as making a collection thread safe by locking is not for free.
+The disadvantage is that is makes it a little slower to compute.

+Concurrent collections:
+`ConcurrentBag<T>`
+- Unordered, like throwing something in a bag.
+Side note when an item gets added to a regular list, it gets added to the next index.

+`ConcurrentQueue<T>`
+- If the order is important

+`ConcurrentStack<T>`
+- If the order is important

+`ConcurrentDictionary<TKey, TValue>`
+- Keys and values are used to

+# Concurrency
+Here we actually want to run multiple things in parallel.

-## Task Cancellation,
+## Task Cancellation
+- Previously we have canceled a task by setting a boolean variable (isrunning) to false, however this is not the proper way to do it.
+- To cancel a task from outside of a task: The proper way to do it, the thread safe way, is to use cancellation token source.
+    - Note: if you are just canceling a task from inside the task itself then you can do something simpler like break.

-## Task.WhenAll()
+## Concurrent Tasks - Task.WhenAll()
+- We can manage concurrent asycnhronous operations by using `Task.WhenAll()`
+- It allows you to execute multiple tasks at the same time and it waits for all of them to be finished.

 Downsides:
 - Runs in any order, which cant be tracked.
 The problem with this is that often processes have to executed in a certain order.
     - No exception handling feedback.
 It cannot be determined which task threw the exception.